sdarkhovsky/capture_samples/README.md

 ## Create images of the scenes with moving models.

+Restart the Gazebo GUI after generating the trajectory.
 Click "Run the simulation" button in the World control panel.
 The trajectories are replayed.
 The screenshot images are captured automatically as the models move along the trajectories.